'Domain not registered' warning notice within the control panel

 Although this may sound alarm bells, it doesn’t always mean the domain is not registered.

 • If DNSSEC is enabled on the domain name, this prevents the platform from running a DNS check on the domain name, which will result in the warning notice prompt.
-This can also be checked by using a Whois lookup and you should see something like this: DNSSEC: Signed.
+This can also be checked by using a Whois lookup, and you should see something like this: DNSSEC: Signed.
 This can be disabled from the domain registrar, whether that be 20i or another domain provider.

 • If the domain status is set to: ‘Domain Status: clientHold https://icann.org/epp#clientHold’ - this means that the domain registry has deactivated the domain’s DNS.
 This can also be detected by running a Whois lookup.
 If this is present, you should contact your domain provider.
+If the nameservers